BirdingASIA – Guidelines for Contributors

 General

-British English, not American, spelling must be used, thus ‘colour’, not ‘color’, ‘grey’, not ‘gray’, ‘analysed’, not ‘analyzed’ etc. Metric units and their international symbols must be used, dates should be written 1 January 2020, times of day as 08h30, 17h55 (24-hour clock).
-Numbers one to ten should be written in full, except when used with a measurement abbreviation or higher number, thus: five birds, but 5 km and 5–11 birds.
-Numerals are used for all numbers greater than ten, written thus: 11, 110, 1,100, and 11,000.
-Single quotation marks are to be used.
+Spellings should follow the Oxford English Dictionary.
+Moreover, British English, not American, spelling must be used, thus: ‘colour’, not ‘color’; ‘grey’, not ‘gray’; ‘analysed’, not ‘analyzed’ etc. Metric units and their international symbols must be used, dates should be written 1 January 2020, times of day as 08:30, 17:55 (24-hour clock).
+Numbers one to nine should be written in full, except when used with a measurement abbreviation or higher number, thus: five birds, but 5 km and 5–11 birds.
+Numerals are used for all numbers greater than nine, written thus: 11; 110; 1,100; and 11,000.
+Single quotation marks are to be used except when reporting direct speech or quoting directly from the literature (when double quotation marks should be used).
+Species listed as globally threatened or Near Threatened by IUCN/BirdLife International should be indicated as such at first mention.

 Taxonomy and nomenclature

-When a bird species is first mentioned, both the English and scientific name must be given, thereafter the English name only.
+When a bird species is first mentioned, both the English and scientific name (the latter in italics, but not in parentheses) must be given, thereafter the English name only – except in captions or other situations where it makes sense (e.g. an annotated list).
 Scientific trinomials need be used only if subspecific nomenclature is relevant to the topic under discussion.
 These recommendations apply also for other animal or plant species mentioned.
-Taxonomy and nomenclature should generally follow IOC (worldbirdnames.org, Gill et al. 2020) but deviations from this are permitted so long as this is specified at the start of the manuscript, e.g. “taxonomy and nomenclature follow del Hoyo & Collar (2014, 2016)”.
+Taxonomy and nomenclature should generally follow AviList (avilist.org) but deviations from this are permitted so long as this is specified at the start of the manuscript, e.g. “taxonomy and nomenclature follow del Hoyo & Collar (2014, 2016)”.
+This may be particularly important for articles seeking to challenge current taxonomic thinking.

 Submitting